 This week was full speed ahead for the team.
 We were starting to break from prototyping and start designing with CAD.
-Our Critical Design Review (CDR) is a week away and with the practice finished we now have the critique we need to move forward.
+Our Complete design review is a week away and with the practice finished we now have the critique we need to move forward.